mavlink/MAVSDK-docs/en/contributing/plugins.md

 #### Adding Integration Tests

-In order to run an integration test it needs to be added to the `dronecore-integrationtests` program.
+In order to run an integration test it needs to be added to the `integration_tests_runner` program.

 Integration tests for core functionality and plugins delivered by the project are stored in [DroneCore/integration_tests](https://github.com/dronecore/DroneCore/tree/{{ book.github_branch }}/integration_tests).